 Boger and his colleagues have assembled all three weapons into one single vancomycin analog.
-This new antibiotic is at least 25,000 times more powerful against microbes such as VRE and VRSA.
+This new antibiotic is at least 25,000 times more powerful against microbes, such as VRE and VRSA.

 When they tested vancomycin-resistant bacteria against the new three-part analog, the microbes were unable to evolve resistance even after 50 rounds.
 Many antibiotics begin to fail after just a few rounds.
-This concludes that the new compound may be far more durable than current antibiotic.
+This concludes that the new compound may be far more durable than the current antibiotic.

-Usually antibiotics are discovered by trial and error method when researchers test a new compound to see whether it stops bacterial growth or not.
+Usually, antibiotics are discovered by trial and error method when researchers test a new compound to see whether it stops bacterial growth or not.
 By contrast, this work shows the power of rationally designing novel antibiotics to hit microbes where they are weak.
 “Getting something to do two things by design is hard.
 Getting something to do three things by design is even harder.”